FlxGrv/weather-api/readme.md

 For each selected indicator (list below), and each location, it generates 2 measures per day: yesterday's value and the average value for the 7 previous days.
 These values get saved in a csv file stored locally.
 It then plots the values on 4 graphs and allows for a quick comparion between the selected locations.
 If run every day, it will create a timeseries.

+The whole thing consists of 3 modules, here in order of execution:
+1) get_weather_data.py
+2) weather_data_transformation.py
+3) weather_data_plot.py
+They are all called in the main script: weather-main.py

 Currently selected indicators (you can select others, but it will probably break the code):